Colectica/cogs/docs/source/technical-guide/command-line/publish-cs.rst

 Custom Primitive Types in c#
 ------------------------------

-.. _GYearMonth:
+.. _CogsDate:

-**GYearMonth**
+**CogsDate**
     * Constructors:
+        * public CogsDate(DateTimeOffset item, bool isDate = false)
+            Initializes the Cogsdate to either the Date or DateTime of the DateTimeOffset provided based on bool argument.
+        * public CogsDate(GYearMonth item)
+            Initializes the Cogsdate to the GYearMonth value provided.
+        * public CogsDate(GYear item)
+            Initializes the Cogsdate to the GYear value provided.
-        * public GYearMonth(int year, int month)
+        * public CogsDate(TimeSpan item)
-            Initializes the year and month values (timezone still null).
+            Initializes the Cogsdate to the Duration value provided.

-        *  public GYearMonth(int year, int month, string zone) Initializes the year, month and timezone values.
+    * public string GetUsedType()
+        Returns which type is being used ("date", "datetime", "yearMonth", "year" or "duration").

     * ToString()
+        Returns a string representation of the CogsDate.
+Used for XML serialization.

+    * public object GetValue()
+        Returns the value of the CogsDate.
+Result can be a string, long, JObject, or null depending on the CogsDate value.
+Used for Json serialization.

+.. _GDay:

+**GDay**
+    * Constructors:
+        * public GYear(int day)
+            Initializes the day value (timezone still null).

+        *  public GYear(int day, string zone)
+            Initializes the day and timezone values.

+    * ToString()
-        Returns a string representation of the GYearMonth.
+        Returns a string representation of the GDay.
 Timezone is only included if it has been initialized.

     * public JObject ToJson()
-        Returns a JObject representation of the GYearMonth.
+        Returns a JObject representation of the GDay.
 Timezone is only included if it has been initialized.

     * public int CompareTo(object obj)
+        Implements IComparable to allow GDay comparisons.

+.. _GMonth:

+**GMonth**
+    * Constructors:
+        * public GYear(int month)
+            Initializes the month value (timezone still null).

+        *  public GYear(int month, string zone)
+            Initializes the month and timezone values.

+    * ToString()
+        Returns a string representation of the GMonth.
+Timezone is only included if it has been initialized.

+    * public JObject ToJson()
+        Returns a JObject representation of the GMonth.
+Timezone is only included if it has been initialized.

+    * public int CompareTo(object obj)
-        Implements IComparable to allow GYearMonth comparisons.
+        Implements IComparable to allow GMonth comparisons.

 .. _GMonthDay: